The Cantos: XLII–LI (The Fifth Decad)

 Cantos XLII, XLIII and XLIV move to the Sienese bank, the Banca Monte dei Paschi di Siena and to the 18th-century reforms of Pietro Leopoldo, Habsburg Arch Duke of Tuscany.
-Founded in 1624, the Monte dei Paschi was a low-interest, not-for-profit credit institution whose funds were based on local productivity as represented by the natural increase generated by the grazing of sheep on community land (the "BANK of the grassland" of Canto XLIII).
-As such, it represents a Poundian non-capitalist ideal.
+Founded in 1624, the Monte dei Paschi was a low-interest, credit institution whose funds were guaranteed by taxing the grazing of sheep on community land (the "BANK of the grassland" of Canto XLIII).

-Canto XLV is a litany against Usura or usury, which Pound later defined as a charge on credit regardless of potential or actual production and the creation of wealth ex nihilo by a bank to the benefit of its shareholders.
-The canto declares this practice as both contrary to the laws of nature and inimical to the production of good art and culture.
+Canto XLV is a litany against Usura or usury, which Pound later defined as a charge on credit regardless of actual production focusing on examples from the arts in which cultural creation is independent of the market.
+The canto declares usury is both contrary to the laws of nature and inimical to the production of good art and culture.
 Pound later came to see this canto as a key central point in the poem.

-It contrasts what has gone before with the practices of institutions such as the Bank of England that are designed to exploit the issuing of credit to make profits, thereby, in Pound's view, contributing to poverty, social deprivation, crime and the production of "bad" art as exemplified by the baroque.
+Canto XLVI presents the dark heart of usury, i.e. the procedures whereby money is created in liberal institutions such as the Bank of England.
+In Pound's view, issuing money as a form of state debt was contributing to poverty, social deprivation, crime and implicitly to "bad" art made as a form of investment and profit.
+At the time of writing the canto (1935) The Bank of England was still a private company, whose activities were primarily subjected to shareholder interest not the British government.
+The Bank was nationalised in 1946.